“Commit to the Lord whatever you do, and he will establish your plans.”

 Can you believe another year is coming to a close!
 The end of the year also means this is our final weekly verse reflection of the year.
 I hope the weekly “Wisdom Wellspring” visits have made you stronger in the Lord.

 My daily peace is directly related to how intentional I am about living moment by moment for the Lord.
-It is also directly effected by how intentional I am to redirect myself when I start getting off focus.
+My peace of mind is also directly effected by how intentional I am to redirect myself when I start getting off focus.
 It is similar to navigating with a compass either for geocaching or land navigation.
 Both require you to follow the plan and walk the correct distance in a pretty exact direction to make it to your desired destination without getting lost or hurt.
-That requires what is called a regular azimuth check.
-The practice of checking your alignment with the compass every so often to make sure you have not veered off course.
+Staying on track requires, what is called, a regular azimuth check; the practice of checking your alignment with the compass every so often to make sure you have not veered off course.
 In life we are more likely to arrive at our desired destination if we develop a regular azimuth check too.

-Are you at the destination you set course for at the beginning of the year?
-Where will your plans take you this year?
-Are they your plans or the Lord’s?
+Are you at the destination you set course for at the beginning of 2020?
+Where will your plans take you in 2021?
+Are they your plans or the Lord’s plans?

-We will get there with; intentional commitment to the Lord, intentional redirecting, and intentional perseverance with God’s peace
+We will get to our destination with intentional commitment to the Lord, intentional redirecting, and intentional perseverance with God’s peace

 What do you think would happen if we close out the year with a prayerful focus?